utakata-univer/algorithm_implementation/README.md

-# algolism
+# algorism
-This repository is mainly for studying various skills about algolism.
+This repository is mainly for studying various skills about algorism.